aniqatc/aniqatc/README.md

-## Hi, I'm Aniqa 👩🏻‍💻
+## Hi, I'm Aniqa!
-😄 A novice coder <br/>
-🧰 Hoping to learn web development purely to build out my wildest ideas <br/>
+👩🏻‍💻 Web Developer <br/>
-👯 I’m looking to collaborate on open-source projects and freelancing gigs <br/>
+👯 I’m looking to collaborate on open-source projects and freelancing gigs<br/>
-💻 Currently enrolled in a front-end web development bootcamp <br/>
+💻 Currently building projects in public <br/>

-🚨 All projects are still ongoing so there will be changes added on a regular basis until I'm satisfied enough to leave it alone. <br/>
+🚨 Some projects are still ongoing changes <br/>
 📝 Working on writing reflection pieces for each one so stay tuned for a new and improved blog!

 <a href="https://twitter.com/intent/follow?screen_name=aniqatc&tw_p=followbutton"><img src="https://img.shields.io/twitter/follow/aniqatc?label=%40aniqatc&style=social"></a>